LiamLlamazares/math_blog/_posts/2024-02-27-PDEs-5-Fractional_Sobolev_spaces.md

-**Observation 3**.
-Different authors use different notations for these spaces.
+<b>Observation 3</b>.
+Different authors use different notations for these
+spaces.
 For example, in [Triebel, 2020](https://link.springer.com/book/10.1007/978-3-0346-0419-2), the notation
 $W^{s,p}(\mathbb{R}^d):= B^{s,p}(\mathbb{R}^d)$ is used.
 With this
 notation, one has that, for $p \neq 2$, and $k \in \mathbb{N}\U 0$,